SUPPLEMENTAL SECURITY INCOME (SSI) WORK INCENTIVES

 - Monitor the disability work-issue workloads in their areas.

-Information on how to contact your local AWIC is available at www.socialsecurity.gov/work/awiccontacts.html
+See https://www.ssa.gov/redbook/eng/resources-supports.htm#a0=1 for information on how to contact your local AWIC.

 For more information on work incentives, see the SSI Spotlights on:

-The Red Book is also available on audiocassette, Braille, large print, and CD and contains additional information on both SSI and Social Security disability work incentives.
-In addition, the above site, along with The Work Site, (www.socialsecurity.gov/work/)provides information on our efforts to help people with disabilities enter the workforce in employment or self–employment.
+The Red Book is also available on audiocassette, Braille, large print, and CD.
+It contains additional information on both SSI and Social Security disability work incentives.
+In addition, the above site, along with www.ssa.gov/work, provide information on our efforts to help people with disabilities enter the workforce in employment or self-employment.
 There are sections about vocational rehabilitation programs, employment support, legislation, employment programs, health care for people with disabilities, and much more.